-Up to forty-eight credits may be applied to the MATS or MAMP degree; up to eighty-four credits may be applied to the MDiv degree.
-These maximums also include any credits earned as a Special Student at Austin Seminary.
+Up to sixty-eight credits may be applied to the MATS or MAMP degree; up to one hundred twenty credits may be applied to the MDiv degree.
+These maximums also include any credits earned as a Special Student or as a student enrolled in another degree program at Austin Seminary.